rodger0531/foobook-mirror/SERVER_LOG.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =========================================================================================

+18/03/2014 - Tharman

+	- Removed 'description' attribute from the 'photo' table.

 17/03/2014 - Tharman

 	- Changed 'test_data.php' according to the changes made by Abdi to 'setup_database.php'.